system76/docs/_articles/dual-booting.md

 ## Windows Drivers

-There are a few devices that will not have drivers and that includes the Thelio Io board as it is a simple pass-through for the drives when using Windows, there are also no ACPI table entries.
+There are a few devices that will not have Windows driver support.
+That includes the Thelio I/O board.
+It doesn't need any Windows drivers, howefver, as it is a simple pass-through for the drives when using Windows.
+There are also no ACPI table entries.

 ## Fix your clock